 I use this flavorful herb paste on whole roasted beef tenderloin as well.
 Just rub it very liberally all over, and let it sit overnight in the fridge before roasting.

 Try to purchase a pasture-raised, grass-fed, locally sourced lamb if possible.

 Ask your butcher to remove the bone and butterfly it.
 Once you unwrap your lamb, make sure to pat it dry.
 It makes the whole process easier.

 For example, this piece had a huge sort of lump on one side, and as you can see below, so I butterflied it to create a somewhat even base.

 Each one will be a little different.
 Just try to open it up so you can roll it.
 Generously sprinkle all sides with salt and pepper.

 Spread the herb mixture on the inside, saving some for the outside too.

-Wrap it up with kitchen twine, at one inch intervals.
+Wrap it up with kitchen twine, at one to two-inch intervals.